Ariprizol, tablets 30 mg 30 pcs

 Post-marketing surveillance

-The following adverse reactions have been reported in post-marketing studies.
-The frequency of adverse reactions is considered unknown because it cannot be estimated from the available data.
+The following adverse reactions have been reported during post-marketing studies.
+The incidence of adverse reactions is considered unknown because it cannot be estimated based on available data.

-Immune system disorders: allergic reactions (anaphylactic shock, angioedema, including, inflammation of the tongue, tongue swelling, facial edema, itching or urticaria).
+From the immune system: allergic reactions (anaphylactic shock, angioedema, including inflammation of the tongue, swelling of the tongue, swelling of the face, itching or urticaria).

 Metabolism and nutrition: weight gain, weight loss, anorexia, hyponatremia.